 Our regular Pulse Active Stations kiosks and the Pulse Anti Covid-19 Kiosks can also act as the triage/reception box for suspected Covid-19 cases at the hospitals’ reception areas.
 Patients may be dealt with at the kiosk and may not need to present to the Covid-19 screening or diagnosis laboratory.

 LA: Joginder, what do you think about the entire span of impact triggered by this unsuspected fury in the air?

-JT: Covid-19 has indeed devastated economies across the globe with very far-reaching implications.
-It will take us years to come out of the Covid-19 induced recessions, especially in business sectors such as offline retail, hospitality, and real estate.
+JT: Covid-19 has indeed devastated economies globally with far-reaching implications.
+It will take us years to come out of the Covid-19-induced recessions, especially in business sectors such as offline retail, hospitality, and real estate.

 However, this despair has also led to new opportunities in various fields, especially in the digital world.
-Now, more people are turning to online avenues for work as well as recreation.
+Now, more people are turning to online avenues for work and recreation.
 And startups capitalizing on this new surge in online consumerism are doing well, especially in edtech, telemedicine, OTT media, e-Commerce, and other similar digital business areas.

 Traditional models are being disrupted every day.
 One such instance is that domestic tourism is slowly beginning to reap the benefits of the stoppage of international travel and, hence, international tourism.

 LA: Joginder, I can say that you have a distinct leadership since I had known you years ago.
 Tell us more about life besides being the pivotal force of Pulse Active Stations Network.

 JT: I like to keep expanding my horizons by reading a wide range of literature, including fiction and non-fiction, of which my favorites are history and natural history.
 Apart from reading, I like to explore the human body’s possibilities by practicing calisthenics and athletics, such as running.